vmbro/VCF-Operations-vCommunity/README.md

 * vSphere Network Configuration

 Reports:
 Reports were designed to replace all the existing vSphere adapter reports.
-There are two types of Reports: PDF and CSV
+They were designed top down, as a set.
+They are also purpose-built.
+The PDF format and the CSV format is targetted for their specific use cases.

 Super Metrics:
 Super Metrics can be found here: https://github.com/vmbro/VCF-Operations-vCommunity/tree/main/Management%20Pack/content/supermetrics.
-They must be enabled in Policy's after Management Pack installation.
+You can bulk enable them in Policy, after Management Pack installation.

 Additional Properties & Metrics:
 - Cluster HA/DRS/EVC